fishjam-dev/fishjam/docs/server_notifications.md

 Protobufs are fast and allow for compact messages.
 Protobufs have built-in backward- and forward-compatibility as well as code generation features for many languages, including Elixir.

+Features:
+- automatically-generated classes for multiple languages
+- built-in forward- and backward-compatibity